mu71l473d/automation_scripts/README.md

 ## create-hotspot / remove-hotspot
-Will create a hotspot with name Kiwa-Hotspot by default.
+Will create a hotspot with name Kali-Hotspot by default.

 ## dcode64
 dcode64 decodes a string with base64